 A relative newcomer to Sony’s lens family, the Sony FE 16-35mm f/2.8 GM covers the most commonly used wide-angle focal lengths.
 While those focal lengths are often covered by kit lenses, this lens offers far superior quality.
 The 16-35mm creates exceptionally sharp images, thanks in part to being constructed with two ultra-low dispersion elements and three aspherical elements.

 The f/2.8 constant aperture also lets in much more light than a kit lens, while allowing for softer backgrounds when desired.
 An 11-blade aperture creates smooth bokeh, while the advanced autofocus motor focuses on subjects quickly.
 Coatings also help reduce flare.
-While it’s not cheap, the sharpness and bright aperture make ta serious contender for photographers looking for a high-end wide-angle.
+While theis not cheap, the sharpness and bright aperture make a serious contender for photographers looking for a high-end wide-angle.